szk885/M25/README.md

 YFinance is used for this project.

 ## MODEL
-Since the task involves predicting whether the stock price will increase or decrease (binary classification), classification the following classification models will be considered: Logistic Regression , Support Vector Classifier (SVC),  Random Forest Classifier
+Since the task involves predicting whether the stock price will increase or decrease (binary classification), the following classification models will be considered: Logistic Regression , Support Vector Classifier (SVC),  Random Forest Classifier
 , K-Nearest Neighbors (KNN), Classifier XGBoost Classifier